Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection:

 The Commission's Rules of Practice and Procedure require all intervenors filing documents with the Commission to serve a copy of that document on each person in the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

 k.
-Description of Project: The proposed project using the U.S. Army Corps of Engineers' Allegheny Lock & Dam No. 2 and operated in a run-of-river mode would consist of: (1) A new 125-foot-long, 160-foot-wide, 60-foot-high concrete powerhouse; (2) a new intake channel and tailrace channel on the north side of the dam, opposite the existing lock structure; (3) three turbine/generator units with a combined installed capacity of 12 megawatts; (4) a new 10,000-foot-long above ground transmission line extending from the switchyard near the powerhouse to an interconnection point with an existing transmission line located east of the dam and proposed powerhouse; and (5) appurtenant facilities.
-The proposed Allegheny Lock & Dam No. 2 Project would have an average annual generation of 66 gigawatt-hours.
+Description of Project: The proposed project using the U.S. Army Corps of Engineers' Mississippi Lock & Dam No. 13 and operated in a run-of-river mode would consist of: (1) A new 125-foot long, 160-foot wide, 60-foot high concrete powerhouse; (2) a new intake channel and tailrace on the levee section of the Corps' facility opposite the existing lock structure; (3) three turbine/generator units with a combined installed capacity of 11.5 megawatts; (4) a new 6,500-foot long above ground transmission line extending from the switchyard near the powerhouse to an interconnection point with an existing transmission line west of the powerhouse; and (5) appurtenant facilities.
+The proposed Mississippi Lock & Dam No. 13 Project would have an average annual generation of 86 gigawatt-hours.

 l.
 This filing is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
 For assistance, call toll-free 1-866-208-3676 or e-mail FERCONLINESUPPORT@FERC.GOV.
 For TTY, call (202) 502-8659.
 A copy is also available for inspection and reproduction at the address in item h above.

 q.
-Comments, Protests, or Motions To Intervene—Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, .211, .214.
+Comments, Protests, or Motions to Intervene: Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, 385.214.
 In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
-Any comments, protests, or motions to intervene must be received on or before the specified Start Printed Page 68148comment date for the particular application.
+Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.

 Kimberly D. Bose,